Home/Blog/Well-Being/Vitamins & Supplements/An Overview of Creatine Its Uses, Benefits And Side Effects

 Creatine is a nitrogenous organic acid that helps the body’s cells, particularly muscle cells, supply energy.
 It is a natural substance that the body converts to creatine phosphate.
-This aids in the formation of adenosine triphosphate (ATP).
+This aids in the formation of adenosine triphosphate (ATP), which is the energy currency of the cells.
 Muscle contractions require ATP as an energy source.

-It is found naturally in red meat and fish, as well as being produced by the body and supplemented.
-It contributes to muscle energy production.
-Skeletal muscle contains approximately 95% of it.
+It is found naturally in red meat and fish, as well as is produced by the body Skeletal muscle contains approximately 95% creatine.
 It is found in the majority of sports supplements in the United States.
-People who begin taking this with lower creatine levels appear to benefit more than those who begin with higher levels.
+People taking creatine supplements with lower creatine levels appear to benefit more than those who begin supplementation with higher levels.

-The three amino acids required are L-arginine, L-glycine, and L-methionine.
-It accounts for roughly 1% of the total volume of human blood.
+It is naturally found in red meat, fish, and is also synthesised in the human body from the amino acids L-arginine, L-glycine, and L-methionine.
 Creatine monohydrate and creatine nitrate are two types of creatine that are used in supplements.

 Need